EmptyCoffin/pearson_exercises/README.md

 ## Exercise 2
 	Roman Numeral Parse converts an int value into it's respective Roman Numeral string value.
 Class could be expanded to convert Roman Numerals back to int value

+## Exercise 3
+	Fibonacci Calculator gets all the values in the Fibonacci sequence up to and including n input, returns sum of values up to but not including nth input